BrainJS/brain.js/test/README.md

 npm install
 ```

-Then you can run all tests (unit and cross-validation) using `npm test`.
+Then you can run all tests using `npm test`.

 # Unit tests
 Run the unit tests with:

 ```
-npm run test
+npm test
 ```

 See [package.json](../package.json) for more testing examples.